KelvenH/CarbSum/Testing.md

 ![lighthouse score](README%20Files/Lighthouse_scores.png)

-Scores were quite high, but each score was investigated further;
+Scores were quite high, but each section was investigated further.
+No changes were applied as a result - key reasons noted below), 1 point related to a known matter (passive event handler) which is noted in the summary table above;

 ### Performance 95%
 - There was a reported opportunity to improve page rendering times by 1.3s.
 However, the majority were related to externally linked tools (i.e. materialize & jquery).
 It signified there was a slight benefit in moving some styles from the linked style.css file to in line styles, but this was not deemed to be a significant benefit and could potentially make the site harder to maintain.